crappylime/pure-heroes/README.md

     $ ng lint
     ```

-    or using `tslint` command:
+    or with [tslint cli](https://palantir.github.io/tslint/usage/cli/), for example:

     ```sh
     $ tslint ./src/**/*.ts -t verbose
     ```
+    will lint only `ts` files within `src` directory and display the errors in verbose format.

-6. Aren't the default rules enough?
+6. Are default rules not enough?

-    It depends on your team workflow.
-However if you tend to put the same comment over and over again during the code review, it probably can be automated.
+    It depends on your team's workflow.
+However, if you tend to put the same comment over and over when reviewing the code, you can probably automate it.

-    Additional rules I found more interesting:
+    Some tslint rules that I found most interesting: no-implicit-dependencies, ordered-imports, prefer-template, member-access, member-ordering, typedef, strict-boolean-expressions, no-boolean-literal-compare, arrow-return-shorthand, max-file-line-count, restrict-plus-operands, prefer-conditional-expression, template-cyclomatic-complexity, prefer-readonly.

+    Example of PR in which you must manually add comments to comply with the above rules:

+    Example of PR in which you do not have to add any comments, build fails due to linter, and IDE displays errors to programmers during coding:

 7. Deprecation